 - Description of Target:

 - Tissue Tool:

-- Find tissues and cell lines supported to express IL1B.
+- Find tissues and cell lines supported by RNA-seq analysis to express IL1B.

 - The immunogen for anti-IL1B antibody: recombinant bovine IL-1 beta.

 - Purified IgG conjugated to Biotin - liquid

 - Reconstitution and Storage:

 - Store at +4oC or -20oC if preferred.